Why United Kingdom

 Member Liability Guarantee amount only (typically £1) Limited to value of shares held

-Tax Treatment Tax-exempt on charitable activities (if registered charity) Corporation Tax 19–25% on profits
+Tax Treatment Tax-exempt on charitable activities (if registered charity, subject to HMRC guidance) Corporation Tax on profits, subject to prevailing UK tax legislation

 Charitable Status Can register with Charity Commission → Gift Aid eligible Not eligible for charitable status